Summer Pre-College Music

 - Double Bass

 Program requirements of all students:

-When applying to the program, all students must audition into a Major Studio: instrumental, vocal or composition.
-Applicants must upload an audio recording of a solo representative of your level of performance (vocal/instrumental applicants) or scores of recent original compostitions (composition applicants).
+When applying to the program, all students must audition into a major studio: instrumental, vocal or composition.
+Applicants must upload an audio recording of a solo representative of your level of performance (vocal/instrumental applicants) or scores of recent original compositions (composition applicants).
 Please include a summary or resumé of your musical training and accomplishments.
-Carnegie Mellon accepts pre-screening materials via upload to the Carnegie Mellon Audition Dropbox.
-This dropbox is also used for final recorded auditions.
+Please upload your audition materials via upload to the Carnegie Mellon Audition Dropbox.

 The following file formats will be accepted:

 Video Extensions = .mpeg, .mpg, .mp4, .ogg, .mov, .avi, .wmv, .m4v .vob

 Audio Extensions = .mp3, .ogg, .m4a, .aiff, .wma, .wav, .aac

 Document Extensions = .txt, .rtf, .doc, .docx, .pdf, .xls, .xlsx, .sib, .mus